trishume/sympy-wiki-with-svn/Windows-development-using-git.md

 [[http://code.google.com/p/msysgit/]]

 by downloading and running the .exe in "Featured Downloads".
 Select to only install "Git Bash".
+Select "Checkout as-is, commit as-is" option.
 There should be a "Git Bash" executable on your Desktop.
 Run it:
 ```bash
 $ echo "export PATH=/c/Python26/:\$PATH" > .bashrc
 ```